Tensioned Wire Trellis System

 2. Drill Pilot Holes

 The dual thread pin allows direct installation into hardwood timber (such as oak) or if combined with the correct rawl plug it is attachable to almost any masonry surface.
-We recommend a 6mm or 7mm drill piece for wood installation or a 10mm if using a 10mm plug on solid brick (not mortar) to reduce the chance of cracking).
+We recommend a 6mm or 7mm drill piece for wood installation or a 12mm hole if using a grey 10mm x 50mm wall plug on solid brick (not mortar) to reduce the chance of cracking).

 3. Insert Dual Thread Screw